Deploy

 | kubectl | Configured to access your cluster |

-| GitHub Token | Personal access token for config repo (create one) |
+| GitHub Token | Optional, only if loading config/symbols from a private Git repo (create one) |

 Step 2: Add Helm Repository